AdobeXD/plugin-samples/reference/selection.md

 <a name="selection-editContext"></a>

 ### selection.editContext : <code>\![SceneNode](scenegraph.md#SceneNode)</code>
+The common ancestor node of all selected items - also the root node of the subtree containing the "[edit context](/reference/core/edit-context.md)," which is the scope in which selection and edit operations must occur for the current plugin command.
+The scope does not necessarily cover the entire subtree rooted at the editContext root node -- it may only cover a subset of this tree.
+See edit context documentation page for more details.

-The context in which selection and edit operations must occur.
-If the user hasn't drilled into any container node, this value is the document root, and its scope includes all immediate children of the pasteboard (including Artboards), *and* all immediate children of all those Artboards.
+If the user hasn't drilled into any container node, this value is the document root.

+The value of `editContext` does not change while your plugin is running.
+However, the `editContext` may change after your plugin operation ends:
+- If your plugin changes the value of `selection.items` to include fewer nodes, the edit context may be narrowed.
+- If your plugin has deleted nodes such that the current container is now empty, the edit context will pop up a level and the now-empty container is automatically cleaned up.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Read only**: true